 On the other hand, Medicare medical insurance (known as Part B), which covers doctors’ services, outpatient hospital care, and some other medical services such as physical and occupational therapy and some home health care, is not free.
 You pay a monthly premium for Part B, and there’s no annual limit on your out‐of‐pocket expenses as there is with many private insurance policies.

 Medicare Advantage plans combine Medicare Parts A and B and supplemental coverage in a single policy.
-They are privately managed and can offer lower premiums or better benefits than a traditional Medicare setup where each part is treated separately.
+They are privately managed and can offer lower premiums or better benefits than the traditional Medicare setup where each part is treated separately.
 But these plans also can limit you to using only network providers.

 Although it can be time consuming to select coverage aimed at supplementing basic Medicare from the many private insurance options available in your state, it’s an exercise that can make a big difference in your costs.